 The business of our Company is primarily nonalcoholic beverages.
 Our geographic operating segments (Europe, Middle East and Africa; Latin America; North America; and Asia Pacific) derive a majority of their revenues from the manufacture and sale of beverage concentrates and syrups and, in some cases, the sale of finished beverages.
-Our Global Ventures operating segment includes the results of our Costa, innocent and doğadan businesses as well as fees earned pursuant to distribution coordination agreements between the Company and Monster.
+Our Europe, Middle East and Africa operating segment also includes the results of the Costa business (excluding the ready-to-drink business), regardless of the location of the retail stores.
+The results of Costa's ready-to-drink business and the fees related to Monster are reported within the applicable geographic operating segments.
 Our Bottling Investments operating segment is composed of our consolidated bottling operations, regardless of the geographic location of the bottler.
 Our consolidated bottling operations derive the majority of their revenues from the manufacture and sale of finished beverages.
 Generally, finished product operations generate higher net operating revenues but lower gross profit margins than concentrate operations.
 Refer to Note 3.